studiosciences/placed-components/README.md

 ## Fixed Components

 Some components should not have any styling added at all, such as a standard child component.
-The created component cannot submitted as a parameter to styleable or placeable.
+The created component cannot be submitted as a parameter to styleable or placeable.

 ```JSX